9 Ways Pets Help Raise Good, Healthy Kids [INFOGRAPHIC]

 Maybe little Bobby is trying out for a baseball team and is scared of flubbing a flyball.
 Running around with his favorite furry friend – yes, some cats, like the Maine Coon do play fetch! – will help lessen some of his fear and help him feel more comfortable when he’s actually in the big game.

-The Journal of Personality and Social Psychology has published researched on how pet owners have more self-esteem.
-Knowing that there’s a loving animal at home, whether cat, dog, rabbit, etc., and that the animal will love them no matter what mistakes they might make, is instrumental in helping kids
+The Journal of Personality and Social Psychology has published research on how pet owners have more self-esteem.
+Knowing that there’s a loving animal at home, whether cat, dog, rabbit, etc. and that the animal will love them no matter what mistakes they might make, is instrumental in helping kids

 3. They help kids build friendships

 Just think about it.
 Have you ever walked into a room and had nothing in common with anyone else?
-People who own pets automatically have a common bond and kids definitely know that.
+People who own pets automatically have a common bond and kids know that.
 It helps them be more comfortable in their own skins.
 The shyest little boy or girl will run over to another child with a pet, where they might cling to Mom’s knee if it was just people in the room.

 4. They teach responsibility

 If you bring home a feisty feline, no matter how independent said kitty may turn out to be, it has to be regularly fed (even if you use something like a programmable feeder that doesn’t have to be filled so often), have its water bowl refreshed, be groomed, be played with, have its litter box regularly cleaned, etc. These tasks typically fall to kids.
 They may even be part of the deal before getting a pet – “If we get a gorgeous rescue kitty, she’s going to be your responsibility.”